 - 1 2/3 cups buttermilk (400 g, see below for alternatives)

 - 1 tsp baking soda

-- Combine buttermilk and flour in a glass container, and leave to hydrate for 5 minute or up to 24 hours.
-See notes for more information on prefermenting the flour.
+- Combine the buttermilk and flour in a large bowl, and leave it to hydrate for 5 minutes.

-- You can use any type of flour you like, from rye to straight white.
-I typically use a traditional whole wheat mixed with a small amount of coarse wheat for texture.
-If you want to make a gluten free soda bread follow this recipe instead.
+- You can use any type of flour you like, from rye to all-purpose white.
+I typically use traditional whole wheat flour.

 Keywords: rosemary cheese, lemon pepper, super seedy, cinnamon raisin, soaked, prefermented, brown bread, Saint Patrick’s Day,